ncsu-cga/research.package/_pages/survey.md

 ## Presenting the Task

-The next step is to present the Survey Task (`surveyTask`).
+The next step is to present the survey task (e.g., `surveyTask`).
 To achieve this you have to use the UI library of Research Package.

 The [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) class will automatically present the task based on the Step objects in the Task object.
-It also gives you the possibility to gather the results.
-(For the result hierarchy see the section later)
+It also gives you the possibility to gather the results (for the result domain model, see the next section).

-This widget returns a full screen [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget so the recommended usage is to create a route which returns an [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) and then navigate to this route.
+This widget returns a full screen [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget so the recommended usage is to create a route which returns an [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) and then navigate to this route.
 The minimum example is the following:

 ``` dart
 class SurveyTaskRoute extends StatelessWidget {